Tõnu Kilgas: Personal life and death

 Tõnu Kilgas was first married to singer and music teacher Novella Hanson; the couple have one daughter, jazz singer Hedvig Hanson.
-His second marriage was to Russian-born dancer, actress, and choreographer Tatyana Bassova; the union produced one daughter, Ellen Kilgas.
+His second marriage was to Russian-born dancer, actress, and choreographer Tatjana Bassova; the union produced one daughter, Ellen Kilgas.
 After his divorce from Bassova, he began a long-term relationship with actress and singer Katrin Karisma; the couple had one daughter, actress Piret Krumm.
 Kilgas and Karisma ended their relationship in 2007.
-Kilgas' youngest child is daughter Susan, from a relationship with travel writer and photographer Lembe Mõttus.
+Kilgas' youngest child is daughter Susan, a cancer researcher, from a relationship with travel writer and photographer Lembe Mõttus.

 Kilgas has openly discussed his past alcohol and gambling addictions.
 In 2004, at age fifty, he stopped drinking and gambling, as well as quitting cigarette smoking.

 In 2011, Kilgas' daughter Hedvig Hanson found several diaries belonging to Kilgas' mother Ellen Kaarma in his basement.
 These would eventually provide the foundation of a biography Hanson would write about Kaarma in 2012 titled The Untold Story: Vanemuine Actress Ellen Kaarma (1928–1973), published by Tänapäev.

 Tõnu Kilgas resided primarily in Tallinn, with additional time spent in summer homes in rural Estonia.

 Kilgas died on 25 May 2021, aged 66, after undergoing treatment for lung cancer that had metastasized to his brain.
 He was interred next to his father at Forest Cemetery in the Tallinn district of Pirita.